ogaloglu/pre-training-multilingual-document-encoders/README.md

 to training general-purpose (massively) multi- lingual document encoder that can be used for both supervised and unsupervised document- level tasks.
-In this work, we pretrain a mas- sively multilingual document encoder as a hier- archical transformer model (HMDE) in which a shallow document transformer contextualizes sentence representations produced by a state- of-the-art pretrained multilingual sentence en- coder.
+In this work, we pretrain a massively multilingual document encoder as a hierarchical transformer model (HMDE) in which a shallow document transformer contextualizes sentence representations produced by a state- of-the-art pretrained multilingual sentence encoder.
 We leverage Wikipedia as a readily available source of comparable documents for creating training data, and train HMDE by means of a cross-lingual contrastive objective,